Regulatory framework

 Links of interest:

-In Antigua, with a population of about 88,000 people, there are approximately 43 active wells with major well fields located in the Bendals Valley, Bolands and Collins areas.
-The island has three reverse osmosis (RO) desalination plants/systems, the Sembcorp plant (5.1 million m3/yr), Blizzard Camp Plant (1.0 million m3/yr) and Ffryes Beach plant (1.0 million m3/yr), with a total desalination capacity of approximately 7.1 million m3/yr.
+In Antigua, with a population of approximately 88,000, there are approximately 43 active wells, with significant well fields located in the Bendals Valley, Bolands, and Collins areas.
+The island has three reverse osmosis (RO) desalination plants/systems: the Sembcorp plant (5.1 million m3/year), the Blizzard Camp Plant (1.0 million m3/year), and the Ffryes Beach Plant (1.0 million m3/year), with a total desalination capacity of approximately 7.1 million m3/year.